 Modern workflow management tools should be built on platforms that are flexible and infinitely scalable.
 Automation and AI/machine learning should add adaptability, speed, and accuracy to every process.
 This enables fast, intuitive searching and organization, visibility across all silos - while tagging new versions of assets automatically and automating the tedium of merging and purging duplicates.

 Each user should see only the information that’s relevant to them.
 Data should be organized in different ways for different needs; users should be able to search for exactly what they need, and find it quickly.
-The ideal workflow tools should be where teams can start, collaborate, and complete projects.
+The ideal digital asset management workflow tools should be where teams can start, collaborate, and complete projects.
 In a word: agile.